Machine Learning for Beginners: How AI Really Works Behind the Scenes

 Let's start with the basics, because apparently, everyone's throwing around terms like "AI" and "machine learning" like they actually know what they're on about (spoiler: most don't).

-Artificial Intelligence (AI) is basically getting computers to do clever human stuff – like recognising your nan's face in photos, understanding sarcasm (though let's be honest, even the mrs struggles with that one), or beating you at chess without breaking a sweat.
+Artificial Intelligence (AI) is basically getting computers to do clever human stuff – like recognising your nan's face in photos, understanding sarcasm (though let's be honest, even my mrs struggles with that one) or beating you at chess without breaking a sweat.

 (If you're still a bit fuzzy on the basics, we've covered What AI actually is? ...in simple terms before.)